akka/akka.github.com/blog/_posts/2021-01-21-akka-persistence-jdbc-5.0.0-released.md

 ## Changes since 4.0.0

-This release includes a new journal schema with tags persisted on a separated table.
+This release includes a new journal schema with tags persisted on a separated table solving a long stand [issue](https://github.com/akka/akka-persistence-jdbc/issues/168).

-The serialized events are not wrapped with Akka’s `PersistentRepr` as before but directly saved as a blob payload into the column using Akka's serialization mechanism.
+The serialized events are not wrapped with Akka’s `PersistentRepr` as before but directly saved as a blob payload into the column using Akka's serialization mechanism. `PersistentRepr` is an internal Akka API and, although stable, it's preferable to not have them serialized into the journal, hence the change.
+In addition to that, the serializer manifest is now saved on a separated column making it possible to inspect it using a simple select statement.

+The new schema also supports [Replicated Event Sourcing](https://doc.akka.io/docs/akka/current/typed/replicated-eventsourcing.html#replicated-event-sourcing).

  In order to migrate to the new schema, a migration tool capable of reading the serialized representation of `PersistentRepr` is required.
 That tool [doesn’t exist yet](https://github.com/akka/akka-persistence-jdbc/issues/317), therefore, the **new schema can only be used with new applications**.

- **If you have an existing database you need to update the configuration.** See [Migration](https://doc.akka.io/docs/akka-persistence-jdbc/5.0/migration.html)**.
+ **If you have an existing database you need to update the configuration.** See [Migration](https://doc.akka.io/docs/akka-persistence-jdbc/5.0.0/migration.html)**.

- The new schema also supports [Replicated Event Sourcing](https://doc.akka.io/docs/akka/current/typed/replicated-eventsourcing.html#replicated-event-sourcing).

 ## Credits